joergschwarzwaelder/hhc2023/Objective-24/README.md

 # Objective 24: BONUS!
 Fishing Mastery
 **Location: Sea**

-Based on the [Objective 23](https://github.com/joergschwarzwaelder/hhc2023/tree/main/Objective-23), this objective is about catching one of each individual species living in the sea.
+Based on the [Objective 23](https://github.com/joergschwarzwaelder/hhc2023/tree/main/Objective-23), the objective to catch one of each individual species living in the sea.
 In the "sea" HTML code we can see a link to the [Fish Density Reference](https://2023.holidayhackchallenge.com/sea/fishdensityref.html)
 ```
 <!-- <a href='fishdensityref.html'>[DEV ONLY] Fish Density Reference</a> -->